paszu/3DSRepo/Part-5-(arm9loaderhax-&-AuReiNAND).md

 **If you followed an old version of this guide that did not include Updated SysNAND and want to switch to Updated SysNAND + AuReiNAND, just restore your SysNAND from a pre-arm9loaderhax SysNAND backup and follow all of this Part.**

-**If you currently have Updated SysNAND + Cakes and want to switch to Updated SysNAND + AuReiNAND, just follow steps 1 through 9.**
+**If you currently have Updated SysNAND + Cakes and want to switch to Updated SysNAND + AuReiNAND, just follow "Preparatory work".**

 This guide uses "Updated SysNAND" mode, in which we copy our EmuNAND to SysNAND (to keep games and such) and install arm9loaderhax to have permanant SysNAND hax with no EmuNAND required at all.